 UPDATE: World-renowned scientist Prof Tim Noakes was back on trial in Cape Town on April 4 and 5, 2017 for legal argument for both sides.
 On April 21, 2017, the Health Professions Council of SA announced a comprehensive not guilty verdict.
 That’s for his views on carbs and fats in the diet.
 Here’s what I wrote as a preview to the October 2016 session.
-It covered the real beef that some dietitians have with Noakes.
-I also looked at the case against him so far.
+It covered the real beef that some dietitians have with Noakes and the case against him so far.

 By Marika Sboros